 When using Terminal, you have the option of manually editing file properties with the chmod command.
 This command allows you to assign read, write, and execute permissions for individual files.
 These permissions can apply to a single root user, a user group, or a networking group on home and business domains.

 Let us explore how to get started with chmod, and the uses it has in the real world.
-Please note we are using Ubuntu 18.04 LTS for these examples, so shortcuts and terminologies may vary if you are using a different Linux distribution.
+Please note we are using Ubuntu 18.04 LTS for these examples, so shortcuts and terminologies may vary if you are using a different distribution on your Linux server.

 Using chmod for the first time